globaleaks/whistleblowing-software/REST-spec.md

           Status Code: 201 (created)

     :PUT
-        **add_material**, adds material to the selected submission_id.
+        **upload_file**, attach a file to the selected submission_id.

         * Request:
         {'desc': <string (optional) description of the file>}}

         * Response:
+        {'name': <string, name of the uploaded file>, 'id': <Int, associated file ID>}
           Status Code: 202 (accepted)

     :DELETE
+        * Request:
+        { delete_id : <Int, ID of the file to be deleted> }
+          Status Code: 202 (accepted)

 `/tip/<string t_id>`

     :GET
+        Permit either to WB authorized by Receipt, or to Receivers, authorized by univoke "t_id".

         Returns the content of the submission with the specified ID.
-        Inside of the request headers, if supported, the password for accessing the tulip can be passed.
+        Inside of the request headers, if supported, the password for accessing the tip can be passed.
 This returns a session cookie that is then used for all future requests to be authenticated.

         * Response: